 “I’m going to be a magician!”

-Kent Cummins has been a magician for more than fifty years, having made the commitment before starting school in his home town of Del Rio, Texas.
+Kent Cummins has been a magician for more than seventy years, having made the commitment before starting school in his home town of Del Rio, Texas.
 Opening a Gilbert “Mysto Magic” set from his dad for Christmas, Kent went into his room, closed the door, opened the box of miracles and said to himself, “I’m going to be a magician!”

 His interest in magic led to an interest in other performing arts, especially puppetry and juggling.
 He even played in a rock and roll band (back when fifties music was still top 40).
 Entertainment gave Kent a wholesome hobby as well as a source of income, and it helped pay his way through college.
 Even while still in high school, he won trophies at magicians’ conventions for his magic and juggling performances.